Opentracker and Scroll Bar

 A Defensive War

-To be noted is, virtually all the weapons mentioned are defensive weapons.
-In fact, Paul emphasizes that we put on the full armour of God so that we may be able to withstand in the evil day, and, having done all, to stand.
+Virtually all the weapons mentioned are defensive weapons.
+In fact, Paul emphasizes that we put on the full armour of God so that we may be able to withstand in the evil day and having done all to stand.
 (Ephesians 6:13).
-As said by David Guzik in his New Testament commentary
+As said by David Guzik in his New Testament commentary (Emphasis Added)

 Instead of picturing the army of the church seeking out and attacking some kind of demonic fortress, we are to have the idea that Jesus illustrated in His ministry.
 Jesus didn't patrol around, looking for demons to conquer...
 Instead, Jesus knew what God the Father wanted Him to do, He set about doing it, and He dealt with satanic opposition when it arose.
 When satanic opposition raised itself, Jesus stood against it and was not moved.